irmen/prog8/docs/source/comparing.rst

 -----------
 - Subroutines can be nested.
 Inner subroutines can directly access variables from their parent.
 - Subroutine parameters are just local variables in the subroutine. (you can access them directly as such via their scoped name, if you want)
-- There is no call stack.
-So subroutine parameters are overwritten when called again.
+- There is no call stack for subroutine arguments: subroutine parameters are overwritten when called again.
 Thus recursion is not easily possible, but you can do it with manual stack manipulations.
   There are a couple of example programs that show how to solve this in different ways, among which are fractal-tree.p8, maze.p8 and queens.p8
 - There is no function overloading (except for a couple of builtin functions).
 - Some subroutine types can return multiple return values, and you can multi-assign those in a single statement.